For second-hand properties, the Property Transfer Tax in Canary Islands is set at 6.5%

 #1.
 Alicante

-With its warm and sunny climate, Alicante stands out as a favorite among UK citizens, making it more appealing than many European destinations.
+With its warm and sunny climate, Alicante is a favorite among UK citizens, making it more appealing than many European destinations.
 This city hosts one of the most substantial British communities, with 300,000 members.

 British expats have long favored Benidorm and Torrevieja, a trend likely influenced by the excellent flight connections linking these towns to the UK.